-The third ingredient is beef liver.
+The second ingredient is beef liver.
 This is an organ meat sourced from a named animal and thus considered a beneficial component.

 For this reason, we do not consider wheat a preferred component in any dog food.

-The fifth item is egg product, an unspecified (wet or dry?) form of shell-free eggs.
+First, we find egg product, an unspecified (wet or dry?) form of shell-free eggs.
 Quality can vary significantly.
 Lower grade egg product can even come from commercial hatcheries — from eggs that have failed to hatch.

 In any case, eggs are easy to digest and have an exceptionally high biological value.

-The seventh ingredient is flaxseed, one of the best plant sources of healthy omega-3 fatty acids.
+Next, flaxseed is one of the best plant sources of healthy omega-3 fatty acids.
 Provided they’ve first been ground into a meal, flax seeds are also rich in soluble fiber.

 However, flaxseed contains about 19% protein, a factor that must be considered when judging the actual meat content of this dog food.

 And lastly, the minerals listed here do not appear to be chelated.
 And that can make them more difficult to absorb.
-Non-chelated minerals are usually associated with lower quality dog foods.
+Chelated minerals are usually associated with higher quality dog foods.

-As a group, the brand features an average protein content of 24% and a mean fat level of 10%.
-Together, these figures suggest a carbohydrate content of 58% for the overall product line.
+As a group, the brand features an average protein content of 26% and a mean fat level of 11%.
+Together, these figures suggest a carbohydrate content of 56% for the overall product line.